mkimk/gdtsns20/threejs/README.md

 [threejs.org](https://threejs.org)

-Three.js is a easy, lightweight Javascript 3D Library to get 3D content on a webpage by using WebGL.
+Three.js is a easy, lightweight Javascript Library to get 3D content on a webpage by using WebGL.
 WebGL is a JavaScript API for rendering interactive 3D and 2D graphics within a web browser on a <canvas> element.

 ## Setup
-The basic setup to create three.js prorject is a scene, camera, and renderer.
+The basic setup to create a three.js prorject is *scene*, *camera*, and *renderer*.

 ## Scene